One of the most commonly asked questions about alkaline water from a water ionizer is: Why can’t I get an

 - Alkalinity tests water’s ability to resist changes in pH

-pH strips don’t give water ionizers full credit for their effect on water pH
+pH test strips don’t give water ionizers full credit for their effect on water pH

-The pH level of alkaline water can be accurately tested in one of two ways: Either by using pH drops, or a pH meter.
-What pH strips are actually measuring is the effect on pH that the alkaline minerals in water potentially have on water pH.
-The problem with this is: Those minerals aren’t the only thing raising the water’s pH, particles called hydroxyl ions also raise water pH.
+The pH level of alkaline water can be tested in one of two ways: Either by using pH drops, or a pH meter.
+What pH strips are actually measuring is the effect on pH that the alkaline minerals in water have on water pH.
+The problem with this is: Those minerals aren’t the only thing raising the water’s pH.
+Particles called hydroxyl ions also raise water pH.
 Those hydroxyl ions are responsible for some of the most important health benefits of alkaline water

 The mineral salts in tap water consist of alkaline minerals, mostly calcium and magnesium, and bicarbonate. pH test strips can measure the pH of tap water because tap water gets its pH from both the alkaline minerals in it, plus the bicarbonate.
 Both of these substances contribute to the water’s alkalinity and pH, the strips report water pH as a function of that alkalinity: The minerals and the bicarbonate give the water alkalinity, which raises its pH.

 Water ionizers get rid of the bicarbonate, and replace it with hydroxyl ions.
-The ionization process splits the minerals and bicarbonates in tap water apart, and discharges them through separate ports. pH strips can’t measure the contribution to pH and alkalinity from hydroxyl ions.
+The ionization process splits the minerals and bicarbonates in tap water apart.
+They are then discharged through separate ports. pH strips can’t measure the contribution to pH and alkalinity from hydroxyl ions.
 For that reason, you can’t test ionized alkaline water with pH strips.

 Can you find hydroxyl rich alkaline water like from a water ionizer in nature?